 Vietnam has so far been successful in containing the coronavirus and has gone 100 days without any new cases.
-It has only recorded 355 infections with no deaths.
-However, a recent outbreak was detected in Da Nang in the past week.
-This was the first recorded community transmission in the country for the past three months.
+It has only recorded 1,094 infections with 35 deaths and 1,180 recovered (01 Nov 2020).

 The detection of these new Covid-19 cases comes just as the country is trying to rebuild its economy.
 In fact, the government is considering travel bubbles with some other countries that are considered “low-risk”.